-Ice Sales
+• Ice Sales

 Sale of ice obtained at the venues can be resold by the Host Committee to teams arriving for the Event and wishing to book practice times.
-This establishes one-stop shopping for the incoming teams and may provide some revenue for the Host if they have negotiated a special rate for ice during the Event

 Key Funding Partners

 Government funding partners can be an important part of the revenue picture, but also a source of the important connections that can make the Event truly memorable.
 This can and should start at the bid stage, as Bid Committees should be working closely with their local tourism bureaus to help with the formulation of the bid.
 Governmental partners can include (but are not limited to):